furechan/mintalib/README.md

 prices = ... # pandas DataFrame

 sma = prices.close.ts.sma(50)
-atr = prices.ta.atr()
+atr = prices.ts.atr()
 ```

 # Polars Extension

-Mintalib can be used as a polars extension using a `ts` accessor.
+Mintalib can be used as a polars extension via a `ts` accessor.
 Series calculations are accessible on pandas series, and prices calculations are accessible on dataframes.

 To activate the extension you only need to import the module `mintalib.polars`.